 While connected devices are exceedingly popular with consumers, nearly two-thirds of surveyed consumers from the U.S., U.K., Australia, Canada, France, and Japan think the way that connected devices collect data about them and their behaviors is “creepy.”
 This data is the result of a Consumers International and Internet Society survey on consumers’ perceptions and thoughts of consumer IoT devices.

-20 — 55% of companies don’t require third-party IoT provider security & privacy compliance
+27 — 55% of companies don’t require third-party IoT provider security & privacy compliance

 What are some of the important and recent IoT statistics that you’ve come across in your work or research?
 As always, share your thoughts in the comments.